 trustworthy, loyal, helpful, friendly, courteous, kind, obedient, cheerful, thrifty, brave, clean, and reverent.

 Scouts BSA Advancements

-Scouts BSA advancements follow a path from Tenderfoot to Eagle by doing things with their patrol and troop, with trained leaders, and on their own.
-Advancement can be achieved through the following four opportunities.
+Scouts BSA advancements follow a path from Scout to Eagle by doing things with their patrol and troop, with trained leaders, and on their own.
+Advancement can be achieved through the following four opportunities:

 1. THE SCOUT LEARNS – A Scout learns by doing.
 As they learn, they grow into their part as a member of the patrol and the troop.
 As they develop knowledge and skill, they are asked to teach others; and in this way they begin to develop leadership.